lyzl2010/SWAT4LS_2017_Hackathon/README.md

 ### Task 2: Predicting breast cancer subtypes
 **Problem statement**: breast cancer patients can be categorized based on the status of three proteins in their body: estrogen receptor (ER), progesterone receptor (PGR), and HER2/neu.
 Each protein can be determined as "Positive" (if it exists inside patient's body), "Negative" (if it doesn't exist inside patient's body), or "Indeterminate".
 In this problem, we will make three predictions, each for each protein to determine their status (positive, negative, or indeterminate) based on their genomic data.

 **Dataset description**: there are three types of genomic that can be used: DNA methylation data, gene expression data, and miRNA expression data.
 Participants can use either one of them or combination of them to make train a multimodal deep belief network (MDBN) to make predictions.
-This part consist of three different predictions, which are Estrogen receptor (ER) status prediction.
-There are three types of status, which are “Positive”, “Negative”, and “Indeterminate”.
-Progesterone receptor (PGR) status prediction.
-There are three types of status, which are “Positive”, “Negative”, and “Indeterminate”.
-HER2/neu status prediction.
-There are four types of status, which are “Positive”, “Negative”, “Equivocal”, and “Indeterminate”.
+This part consist of three different predictions:
+- Estrogen receptor (ER) status prediction using TCGA genomics data: there are 3 three types of status, which are “Positive”, “Negative”, and “Indeterminate”.
+- Progesterone receptor (PGR) status prediction: There are 3 types of status -i.e. “Positive”, “Negative”, and “Indeterminate”.
+- HER2/neu status prediction: There are four types of status, -i.e. “Positive”, “Negative”, “Equivocal”, and “Indeterminate”.

-Model evaluation: You have to treat this as a multinomial (i.e. multi class) classification problem.
+**Model evaluation**: You have to treat this as a multinomial (i.e. multi class) classification problem.
 Therefore, the solution should have the following performance metrics to judge the model’s performance:  Accuracy, Precision, Recall and F1 measure.

 ### Task 3: Predicting breast cancer survival rate
 Problem statement: each patient has a survival rate between 0 and 1 (i.e., continuous), which shows how likely they will survive, with 1 being the likeliest.
 In this part, we will make a prediction of a patient's survival rate.

-Dataset description: there are three types of genomic data that can be used: DNA methylation data, gene expression data, and miRNA expression data.
+**Dataset description**: there are three types of genomic data that can be used: DNA methylation data, gene expression data, and miRNA expression data.
 Participants can use either one of them or combination of them to make the predictive model by training a multimodal deep belief network (MDBN).

-Model evaluation: You should solve this as a regression task.
+**Model evaluation**: You should solve this as a regression task.
 Therefore, the solution should have the following performance metrics to judge the model’s performance:   Mean square error (MSE),  Root mean square error (RMSE), R2, Mean average error (MAE)

 Using dimensionality reduction algorithms  (e.g. PCA, SVD, Autoencoders, LDA) is recommended.
 Additionally, they can use automatic feature selection  (e.g. Chi Square Selection, genetic algorithm) and use the most relevant features for making a prediction.